Skip to main content

 Rule 5101:2-52-06 | Requirements applicable to interstate placement of children when the PCPA, PNA, or court is the receiving agency.

-(A) The Ohio interstate compact on the placement of children (ICPC) office within the Ohio department of job and family services (ODJFS) shall serve as the central approving authority for all requests for services related to the placement of children into or outside of Ohio by private child placing agencies (PCPA), private noncustodial agencies (PNA) and courts.
+(A) The state of Ohio interstate compact on the placement of children (ICPC) office is to serve as the central approving authority for all requests for services related to the placement of children into or outside of Ohio by private child placing agencies (PCPA), private noncustodial agencies (PNA) and courts.

-(B) If the potential resource is not already certified or approved, and the PCPA, PNA, or court receives a request from the Ohio ICPC office for the evaluation of an Ohio placement resource, the PCPA, PNA, or court shall:
+(B) If the potential resource is not already certified or approved, and the PCPA, PNA, or court receives a request from the Ohio ICPC office for the evaluation of an Ohio placement resource, the PCPA, PNA, or court is to:

 (1) Prepare the home assessment in accordance with the administrative rule governing the placement resource being considered.

-(b) An adoptive home shall be evaluated pursuant to Chapter 5101:2-48 of the Administrative Code.
+(b) An adoptive home is to be evaluated pursuant to Chapter 5101:2-48 of the Administrative Code.

-(c) A relative or non-relative kin home shall be evaluated pursuant to rule 5101:2-42-18 of the Administrative Code unless the sending state requires the relative or non-relative kin to be certified as a foster home or approved as an adoptive home.
+(c) A relative or non-relative kin home is to be evaluated pursuant to rule 5101:2-42-18 of the Administrative Code unless the sending state requires the relative or non-relative kin to be certified as a foster home or approved as an adoptive home.

 (d) If a parent home is to be evaluated, rule 5101:2-42-18 of the Administrative Code may be used as a guideline, however the restrictions listed in paragraphs (F) and (G) of rule 5101:2-42-18 of the Administrative Code do not apply to parent home assessments, unless the sending state requires the parent to be certified as a foster parent or approved as an adoptive home.

-(2) Prior to the final approval of the interstate placement, the following documentation must be submitted to the Ohio ICPC office:
+(2) Prior to the final approval of the interstate placement, the following documentation is to be submitted to the Ohio ICPC office:

 (a) The home assessment narrative.